brettz9/webappfind/README.md

 directory, doing set-up or take-down work related to file creation or deletion, or such things as uploading the containing folder's contents (and especially if WebAppFind is modified to allow for opening a hidden window, AsYouWish could be used for batch-like operations).
+Another possibility is remembering a file path, e.g., for an equivalent to Windows "Pin to Start" if you wish to create something like Windows 8's drag-and-drop Start menu as an AsYouWish app, with local desktop apps (and web apps) launchable from your web app, allowing you to extend your native OS desktop (when not using say [filebrowser-enhanced](https://github.com/brettz9/filebrowser-enhanced)), to plug into your web app (which can mimic the desktop itself if you wish).

 # Comparison with AsYouWish